Sentinel 315W Mantel Radio

 The AM section all lined up ok so then went back the FM and its drift problem.
 First thing was the local oscillator trimmer screw was making bad contact, which also made alignment difficult.
 The drift was still there after fixing that.
 Then I was about to replace the 20pF across the oscillator coil when I noticed it was touching the coil.
 Knowing the insulation of this sort of ceramic condenser might not be 100%, I moved it away.
 Since then the FM section has been perfect.

-Microphonic valve.
+Microphonic Valve.

 At last it looked like the end was in sight for the work on this set.
 All along the microphonic problem had been evident and it seemed to be coming from the 12SQ7.
 It was worse on AM too.
 Just the slightest touch would send the thing into an awful howl, let alone having the volume turned up.
 Not having a 12SQ7, I made an adaptor to substitute a 12AV6, which is just the 7 pin version of the 12SQ7.
 As it turned out, the 12AV6 needed to be shielded to reduce hum pickup, something taken for granted with the metal 12SQ7.